-Re: August 31st transfers for TTOC experience accrued up to and including June 30th
+Re: August 31^{st} transfers for TTOC experience accrued up to and including June 30^{th}

-• J No. 11 of the collective agreement that I, y eligible TTOC experience credits earned under Article C.4 ( up to and including June 30, ) to that of the applicable previou continuing and/or temporary employees.
-To s local of these expe rience credits shall take place ar d be effective August 31, · I understand tand cannot be 11 on to the employer, this decision to transfer is final Teacher Sign ature Date signed District Rece ipt Confirmed Date of Receipt Please Note: later than June 30 th of the prec ovided by the teacher and received by the deding school year for a transfer for TTOC or and including June 30 th to take effect on Apar.
+This constitutes my written notice under LOU No. 11 of the Collective Agreement that I, wish to transfer my eligible TTOC experience credits earned under Article C.4 (up to and including June 30,) to that of the applicable previous local Collective Agreement increment language for continuing and/or temporary employees.
+Transfer of these experience credits shall take place and be effective August 31, that once I submit this applic ation to the employer, this decision to transfer is final Teacher Signature Date signed District Receipt Confirmed Date of Receipt Please Note: later than June 30th of the p provided by the teacher and received by the district receding school year for a transfer for TTOC p to and including June 30 th to take effect on August year.